about a smith

-He is currently an AHRC scholar undertaking a practice-as-research PhD at Lancaster University, where he also teaches applied theatre practice and performance composition in the Theatre Studies department.
+Andy is currently an AHRC scholar undertaking a practice-as-research PhD at Lancaster University, where he also teaches applied theatre practice, performance composition, and contemporary european theatre.

 Next public performances

-No public performances are in the diary, but hopefully will be soon.
+No public performances are currently in the diary, but hopefully will be soon.

 all that is solid melts into air is a work for theatre spaces about how we change the world.
 Commissioned by and co-produced with BIT Teatergarasjen, Bergen and Black Box Teater, Oslo, the work was performed for the first time in Bergen on the 5th of February 2011, and has since been performed in Oslo, Stamsund, Manchester, Dublin, Leeds and Newcastle.
 A short video excerpt of the work can be found here.